irmen/Pyro4/docs/source/clientcode.rst

   on the receiving end if so desired, because most custom classes aren't dealt with automatically.
   Requires third party library module, but it will be installed automatically as a dependency of Pyro.
   This serializer is the default choice.
 * json: more restricted as serpent, less types supported.
 Part of the standard library.
+Not particularly fast, so you might want to look for a faster 3rd party implementation (such as simplejson).
+Be sure to benchmark before switching!
+  Use the `JSON_MODULE` config item to tell Pyro to use the other module instead.
+Note that it has to support the advanced parameters such as `default`, not all 3rd party implementations do that.
 * marshal: a very limited but fast serializer.
 Can deal with a small range of builtin types only, no custom classes can be serialized.
 Part of the standard library.
   *note: marshal doesn't work correctly in Jython, so you can't use it there* (see `issue 2077 <http://bugs.jython.org/issue2077>`_)